-If you have been arrested in Tarrant County or have become the target of a criminal investigation for the criminal offense of criminal trespass, contact Jeff Hampton with The Hampton Law Firm immediately for a free consultation to explain your legal rights and options under Texas law.
+If you have been arrested in Fort Worth or a surrounding city in Tarrant County, Texas or have become the target of a criminal investigation for the offense of criminal trespass, contact Jeff Hampton with The Hampton Law Firm immediately for a free consultation to explain your legal rights and options under Texas criminal law.

 - Oral or written communication by the owner or someone with apparent authority to act for the owner;

 - Fencing or other enclosure obviously designed to exclude intruders or to contain livestock;

 - A sign or signs posted on the property or at the entrance to the building, reasonably likely to come to the attention of intruders, indicating that entry is forbidden;

 - The placement of identifying purple paint marks on trees or posts on the property, provided that the marks are: